dgerabagi/data-curation-environment/flattened_repo.md

 ---

+### Case Study 008: PCPP Parse/Un-Parse State Instability

+-   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`
+-   **Cycles Observed:** 124, 126
+-   **Symptom:** The "Parse All" button exhibits unstable behavior.
+    1. Clicking it toggles the UI to the "Un-Parse All" state but immediately reverts to "Parse All".
+A second click is required for the state to stick.
+    2. When the UI is in the "Un-Parse All" state, selecting a file from the "Associated Files" list incorrectly toggles the mode back to "Parse All", making it impossible to view files.
+-   **Root Cause Analysis (RCA):** The bug is caused by a dependency cycle in the React component's state management.
+The `parseAllTabs` function, which was wrapped in a `useCallback`, had a dependency on the `tabs` state.
+Inside the function, it called `setTabs`.
+This created a loop where the `useEffect` hook responsible for parsing would run, call `parseAllTabs`, which would update the `tabs` state, which would create a new `parseAllTabs` function on re-render, which would re-trigger the `useEffect`.
+This loop caused rapid, unpredictable state changes, leading to the observed UI flickering and instability.
+-   **Codified Solution & Best Practice:**
+    1.  **Break Dependency Cycle:** The `useCallback` hook for the `parseAllTabs` function was refactored.
+It now uses the functional update form of its `setTabs` call (e.g., `setTabs(prevTabs => ...)`).
+    2. This removes the need for the `tabs` state to be in the `useCallback` dependency array.
+The function is now stable across re-renders.
+    3.  **Refine `useEffect`:** The `useEffect` that triggers the parsing logic can now safely depend on `parseAllTabs` without causing a loop.
+Its dependency array should be limited to `isParsedMode` and the raw content of the tabs, preventing it from running on unrelated UI state changes like file selection.
+    4.  **Best Practice:** When a memoized callback (`useCallback`) needs to update a state that it also depends on, always use the functional update form to break the dependency cycle.

+---

 ### Case Study 007: Corrupted or Unsupported Document Files

--   **Artifacts Affected:** `src/backend/services/fs.service.ts`, `A44.
+-   **Artifacts Affected:** `src/backend/services/content-extraction.service.ts`, `A44.
 DCE - Phase 1 - Word Document Handling Strategy.md`
 -   **Cycles Observed:** 81
 -   **Symptom:** Some `.docx` files fail to process with a `Can't find end of central directory` error in the logs, while legacy `.doc` files show an "Unsupported format" message in the UI.
 -   **Root Cause Analysis (RCA):** This is not a bug, but rather the system correctly handling invalid inputs.
     1.  **Corrupted `.docx`:** The `.docx` format is a standard zip archive.
 The parsing library (`mammoth`, which uses `jszip`) throws the "central directory" error when a file is not a valid zip archive.
 This indicates the source file itself is corrupted or was saved incorrectly.
     2.  **Legacy `.doc`:** The `mammoth` library does not support the old binary `.doc` format.
 Our documented strategy in `A44` is to explicitly reject these files.
 -   **Codified Solution & Best Practice:**
-    1. The error handling in `fs.service.ts` is working as intended.
+    1. The error handling in `content-extraction.service.ts` is working as intended.
     2. The `catch` block in `handleWordToTextRequest` should be enhanced to check for the specific "central directory" error message.
     3. When this specific error is caught, a more user-friendly message like "File appears to be corrupted or is not a valid .docx format" should be sent to the frontend.
     4. The system should continue to correctly identify `.doc` files and send the "Legacy .doc format not supported" message.
 This confirms the system is robust against invalid user inputs.